Ways to Reduce Electricity Usage

 Yes, you can even save electricity in your laundry room.
-To save energy in your laundry room only wash full loads of clothes, this will help wastage of power.
+To save energy in your laundry room, only wash full loads of clothes.
+This will help in saving power.
 Also, drying clothes immediately after the other will help prevent heat loss.

 In the Kitchen

-Kitchens all have many power required appliances.
-More than one is usually being used at a time.
+Kitchens appliances require a great amount of power, and usually, more than one is being used at a time.
 Smaller appliances will help save 75 percent less energy than bigger appliances and they do the same job.
-A common mistake done by everyone is leaving the refrigerator door open.
-When the door is left open about 30 percent of cool are will escape.
+Additionally, a common mistake done by everyone is leaving the refrigerator door open.
+When the door is left open about, 30 percent of cool air will escape.

-- Unplug any electrical device that’s not being used.
+- Unplug any electrical device that is not being used.